Irish History

 The two skinny books are touristy history of Tudor times.
 Lots of photos, but too early for my century of interest.

--William Penn's My Irish Journal (acquired this year; haven't read it yet)
+-William Penn's My Irish Journal (I haven't read it yet.)

-*The Quakers of Mountmellick (museum store) — Good resource for history and genealogy in County Offaly
+*The Quakers of Mountmellick (book and museum website) — Good resource for history and genealogy in County Offaly

-*A History of Ireland in 250 Episodes (free shipping) — This book makes learning Irish history fun!
-Roughly chronological, with short-story length anecdotes (based on a radio show?)
+*A History of Ireland in 250 Episodes — This book makes learning Irish history fun!
+Roughly chronological, with short-story length anecdotes (based on a radio show)

-A Timeline of Irish History (free shipping) - Nice color pictures and/ but only lists the big events (ie. wars or famous people).
+A Timeline of Irish History - Nice color pictures, but only lists the big events (ie. wars or famous people).

 Pamphlets and booklets that I picked up in Ireland, from the Moate Cemetery to a map with local flowers on it.